yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 Description: 'sweDataset' is a Python class designed to prepare data for training and testing models.

 Attributes:
-    df: The input data to train the model.
+- df: The input data to train the model.
 (Either df or train_file must be provided, but not both.)
-    df_test: The input data to test the model.
+- df_test: The input data to test the model.
 (Either df_test or test_file must be provided, but not both.)
-    train_file: The file path to load the data for training.
+- train_file: The file path to load the data for training.
-    test_file: The file path to load the data for testing.
+- test_file: The file path to load the data for testing.
-    var: The features required for training.
+- var: The features required for training.
-    ts: The time sequence length, the number of time steps to be considered in model.
+- ts: The time sequence length, the number of time steps to be considered in model.
-    scaler_y: The  scaler used to scale the testing target values.
+- scaler_y: The scaler used to scale the testing target values.

-Methods:
+Methods-
-    get_y_scaler(): Get the scaler for target data. get_data_loaders(batch_size=32): Get the data loader for training, testing and validation. inverse_scale_target(target): Reverse the predicted value back to the original scale by using the scaler from 'get_y_scaler()'.
+- get_y_scaler(): Get the scaler for target data.
+- get_data_loaders(batch_size=32): Get the data loader for training, testing and validation.
+- inverse_scale_target(target): Reverse the predicted value back to the original scale by using the scaler from 'get_y_scaler()'.

 How to use: